superarcswift/SwiftCommunity/README.md

 swift run --package-path Tools/Bootstrap/ Bootstrap .
 ```

-After this, you can open `SwiftVideos.xcworkspace` and run the `SwiftVideos` target to start the app.
+After this, you can open `SwiftCommunity.xcworkspace` and run the `SwiftCommunity` target to start the app.

 ## Authors